Finding Opportunities for Inclusion in the Community

 Sailing Angels Foundation – Sailing out of the Portofino Harbour in Kemah, Captain Dave McCabe arranges two-hour sailing adventures for individuals with disabilities and their families.
 It is a wonderful non-profit organization dedicated to providing a great experience on the water.

-The Arc of Greater Houston – Camp Champions serves individuals with developmental disabilities for one week each summer up to age 30.
-Counselors include those with and without disabilities.
+The Arc of Greater Houston – The Arc offers dances, camps, weekend outings and summer camps serving individuals with developmental disabilities.
 The Arc also offers weekend respite programs and recreational trips for adults with disabilities, such as cruises.
 The Arc also sponsors self-advocacy programs, Special Education 101 for parents and more.